robscottd/GetOttawaWard/README.md

 ## Note

 Function converts the provided long/lat point to a Modified Tranverse Mercator, Zone 9 point.
 This is the format for the shape file provided by the Ottawa Open Data website.
 You need to have basic understanding of working with GIS shape files in R to use this function.

+## Example Function Calls

+At the bottom of the r code provided, there are 4 function calls to show you who the function works.
+The first 3 calls are for points within the Ottawa ward boundaries.  the 4th call is for the Empire State Building and should return an empty string.